roman-milk/roman-milk.github.io/abbys-plan.md

  "Sorry honey, but I had a flat day before yesterday and my spare is on the left rear of the car.
 The other tire is at the Goodyear place and I told them I would pick it up Monday.
 Why don't you call Triple A?
 We've belonged for years so it's about time we used them."

  If I hadn't already overheard her half of the conversation with Jane and become suspicious what she had just told me would have had alarm bells ringing loud and clear.
 Anything, and I do mean anything, that went wrong with Abby's car was reported to me immediately.
 I heard about every squeak and rattle -real or imagined - and was expected to look into it.
-She even came to me with stuff like: Report_Story #2
+She even came to me with stuff like: